-A complete list of reviewable decisions is set out in Section 80 of the GIPA Act and are also shown on page two (2) of the Internal Review Application.
+A complete list of reviewable decisions is set out in GIPA Act pt 5 div 1 s 80 - Which decisions are reviewable decisions, and are also shown on page two (2) of the Internal Review Application.

 Generally, you have three (3) options if you want a decision reviewed:

 You have 20 working days after the notice of a decision has been given to you to request an internal review.

 The review must be carried out by a person who is no less senior than the person who made the original decision and cannot be carried out by the person who made the original decision.
 The review decision must be made as if it was a fresh application.

 If Council’s Chief Executive Officer made the original decision, you cannot ask for an internal review, but you can ask for an external review.

 There is a $40.00 fee for an internal review application except if the decision is ‘deemed refusal’ and this could occur if your application was not processed within the required time.
 In this case, you cannot be charged any review fee.

 Your application will be acknowledged within five (5) working days of receiving it.

 Council must decide the internal review within 15 working days (this can be extended by 10 days if third party consultation is involved or, or by agreement with you).